 The ONS reported that the proportion of retail sales in the UK via online channels pre-COVID was 22%.
 At the height of the national lockdown, this rose by 50% to 32%.
 This essentially means that £1 in every £3 was being spent online in the UK.
 This rises to nearly £1 in every £2 spent by UK consumers when we’re looking at non-food.

 The already unstoppable “oil tanker” of Online Retail Sales has undeniably had a one-time boost due to COVID and evolving shopping habits.
 This huge shift has pushed this transition forward by at least five years.
-More consumers used online services for the very first time (banking, shopping, delivery, video streaming, health, video conferencing services, etc.) It goes without saying, everyone has bought much more online than usual whilst bricks and mortar stores have been closed.
+More consumers used online services for the very first time (banking, shopping, delivery, video streaming, health, video conferencing services, etc.) It goes without saying, buying online was the only option for everyone when bricks and mortar stores were closed.

 If businesses weren’t previously thinking about eCommerce and digital transformation, they surely will be now.
 If they don’t seize the opportunity to go online, they’re putting themselves at a competitive disadvantage.
 The decline for them is very likely to be steeper now than ever before.